nilostolte/Vector-Art/README.md

 # Vector-Art
 Vector Art portfolio showing several vector graphics designs I have developed for different reasons.
-If any of his material interest you, please contact me by LinkedIn.
+If any of this material interest you, please contact me by LinkedIn.

 Each different design project of this protofolio is stored in a different directory that can be accessed directly or through the link supplied here.